What Does FCW System Failed Mean And How Do You Fix It?

 FCW System Failed

-If you read the “FCW System Failed” message on your car’s display, keep an eye on the road ahead.
+If you read the “FCW System Failed” message on your car’s display, keep an attentive eye on the road ahead.

 Your car shouldn’t automatically apply the brakes, even if it has ADAS programs.
-The system turns itself off to avoid creating accidents.
+The system turns itself off to avoid creating hazardous accidents.

 1. First, restart your car.
 The error message might not come back.
 The vehicle is safe to drive.